 Professional Entry-Level Master's Program in Occupational Therapy

-The Professional Entry-Level Master’s program is designed for individuals who have received a Bachelor’s degree in another area of study and are interested in pursuing a career in Occupational Therapy.
+The professional entry-level master’s program is designed for individuals who have received a Bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
 The program duration is just over 2 years, consists of 92 credits, and will prepare students to sit for the national certification examination.
-To see a listing of courses included in the program please open the highlighted box on this webpage.

 Admission criteria includes:

 - A completed Bachelors’ degree with a minimum GPA of 3.0